ravigajul/Cypress-12.3.0/README.md

 ## Exit each() Loop

-Use return false to exit the loop
+Use return false to exit the loop.

 ```javascript
 it('Iterate over the element and click on a matching product', () => {